WGribaa/data-science-utils/README.md

 # data-science-utils
-Tools for effective Data analysis and models
+Tools for effective Data analysis and knowledge of a DataSet.

-AnalysisHelper is a quick tool that will help you have a quick grasp of your DataFrame.
+AnalysisHelper is a  tool that will help you quickly have a  grasp of your DataFrame.
-As you would do with pd.DataFrame.info(), now you can import this module and simply create a Helper object that will give you first aid informations listed below.
-It can now apply its own advices if you want it to !
+Instead of calling several well known, but simplistic functions, like pd.DataFrame.info(), you can this module and simply create a Helper object that will give you first aid informations.
+It can also apply the advices it gives if you ask it !

 ¤ General Dataframe infos :
 * Number of columns and rows